 As part of its ongoing commitment to arts education, the Kennedy- Douglass Art Center announces that applications are now being accepted for grants for 2020 art projects.
 The program is designed to assist art teachers with special programs that require items not included in their existing budgets.
 This year we are also accepting applications for supplies or funding for activities that support programs at our local museums and the performance arts.

-The program is open to both Lauderdale and Colbert County art instructors, and is intended for elementary and junior high students.
+The program is open to both Lauderdale and Colbert County educators, and is intended for elementary and junior high students.
 Teachers are encouraged to apply for projects that include multi-disciplinary topics such as artist-in-residence with other organizations such as the Alabama Arts Council.
-In January 2018, grants were awarded to six schools for a variety of art projects.
+In January 2019, grants were awarded to eleven schools for a variety of art projects.

-This grant is made possible by the Kennedy-Douglass Art Center Volunteers, a non-profit organization using proceeds from Arts Alive and other fund raising events.
+This grant is made possible by the Kennedy-Douglass Art Center Volunteers, a non-profit organization using proceeds from Arts Alive and other fundraising events.